Love Is a Stranger

 "Love Is a Stranger" is a song by the British pop duo Eurythmics.
-Originally released in late 1982, the single was commercially unsuccessful, but it was re-released in 1983, reaching the UK top 10.
+It is the opening track off their second album, Sweet Dreams (Are Made of This) (1983).
+Originally released in October 1982 by RCA Records, the single peaked outside the top 50 in the UK, but it was re-released in 1983, reaching the top 20 in several countries, including number six in the UK.
 The single was re-released again in 1991, to promote Eurythmics' Greatest Hits album.